GeoMOER/moer-mpg-geoai/docs/units/_unit04/unit04-00_overview.md

 <!--stimmt das so?-->

-## Recap
-In unit 3, we looked at spatial prediction.
-From a simple random forest model without spatial aspects, we developed a modeling approach that takes into account the spatiality of the data in different parts of the modeling.
-In unit 4 we dealt with the recognition of spatial structures using the convolutional neuronal network U-Net.

 ## This unit
 You have almost made it!
 This is the last unit of the course in which you will apply what you have learned in the past units.
-Now you will be challenged to create your own team project from scratch that uses a machine learning or deep learning method for making spatial predictions.
+Now you will be challenged to create your own team project from scratch that uses deep learning for making spatial predictions.

 ## Learning objectives